On Saturday, March 13, 2010 2:55 PM, "Stephen Williamson" wrote:

 Hi all

 Just been having a look over several articles on the web on the history of paper "money" in China.
-Yes, it did last for 400 or so years, from 1023, but as I thought, pretty much inconvertible to silver and gold, and with nothing backing it other than the government's insistence that it was to be legal tender.
+Yes, it did last for 400 or so years, from 1023, but as I thought, pretty much inconvertible to silver and gold, and with nothing backing it other than the government's insistence that it was to be legal tender, especially when paying taxes.
+Salt licenses, and land tax at a local government level, were its two major sources of income.

-Then normal trading conditions worldwide, after a fashion, using silver ingots and copper coins, until 1889, when paper currency started up again.
+Then normal trading conditions worldwide, after a fashion, using silver ingots and copper coins, until 1889, when paper currency started up again, combined with the government's issue of the silver yuan, in response to the Japanese silver yen in 1871 and the Singapore and Spanish trading dollar.

-But heaps of problems again with it, due to wars with both the Japanese and then the Communist government taking over.
+But heaps of problems again with it, a civil war and revolution in 1912, war with Japan in 1931, and then the Communist government taking over in 1949, with immense hyperinflation.

-Interestingly, it appears Jewish traders played a fairly important role in the government at the very beginning of this exercise.
+Interestingly, way back in 1023 it appears Jewish traders played a fairly important role in the government at the very beginning of this exercise.

 In a study by Qiu Shiyu, researcher of the Harbin Academy of Sciences, a group of Jewish people came to China for trading in the middle of the 10th century.
 Most of them reached what is known today as Kaifeng in Henan province, the capital of the Southern Song Dynasty (1127-1279) and the most prosperous business metropolis at that time.
 Jewish people had important roles in the governmental departments in the businesses of taxation, financing and trading, according to Qiu's study, which revealed that "they were possibly omnipotent people," said Qiu.
 Jews enjoyed great honor for their talent and hard work.
 During the reign of Jin Shizong (1161-1189), the central government established a synagogue for them, which was China's earliest church of its kind.